A pain specialist translating clinical experience into practical travel planning.

 - Medication changes

-If symptoms are new, rapidly worsening, or medically concerning, seek urgent or emergency care through appropriate local services.
+If symptoms are new, severe, rapidly worsening, or medically concerning, seek urgent or emergency care through appropriate local services.

-Ready to plan one real trip around your body?
+Plan one real trip around your body.